Skip to main content

 Manual panel allocation

 Manually allocating panels is slightly different depending on whether the panels are optimised or not.
-All panels connected to an input must be within a certain pitch and orientation threshold and panels incompatible with the selected string will be unselectable.
-In this case you may need to add optimisers.
+All panels connected to an input must be within a certain pitch and orientation threshold and panels incompatible with the selected string will be un-selectable.
+In this case the panels may need to be optimised.

 Without optimisers

-1. Select the current roof and inverter input from the lists on the left.
+1. Select inverter input and the roof you'd like to allocate from the lists on the left.

 2. Click or drag over panels to allocate them to an inverter input.

-When you then come to allocating the panels the steps are largely similar to non-optimised systems:
+When you come to allocating the panels the steps are largely similar to non-optimised systems:

-1. Select the current roof and inverter input from the lists on the left.
+1. Select inverter input and the roof you'd like to allocate from the lists on the left.

-2. Use the Add group + option to sub-divide the input into shading groups and select the group you want to allocate panels to.
-You should group panels that will get similar levels of shade or that are on different facing roofs.
+2. Use the Add group + option to sub-divide the input into shading groups and then select the roof you want to allocate panels to.
+You should group panels that will get similar levels of shade and Easy PV will require that you use shading groups for panels that are on different facing roofs but on the same string.

 3. Click or drag over panels to allocate them to an inverter input or shading group.